cn0047/stash/ed/t/programming/README.md

 Testable
 Documentable
 Well designed (patterns)
-Follow SOLID
+Follows SOLID
 Don't have memory leaks
 Don't have vulnerabilities and security issues
 Cares about backward compatibility

+Fault tolerance
 Predictability
-Resilience
+Resilience - is the ability of a system to adapt or keep working when challenges occur.
 Elasticity
-Fault tolerance

 Rigidity
 Fragility